PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 This is the same as creating a page component.
 Store either in `/jsx-special` or in the folder for your page

 * **Best Practices**<br>
-  * When coding a React page only use jQuery for ajax or working with cookies or local storage.
+  * When coding a React page don't use jQuery in the component.
+For $.ajax or $.cookie move the code into a library and reference it from there.
   * Try to separate the display logic to any business logic or data massaging or api calls.
 In otherwords dom stuff should live in a component, all other code try to move to a javascript library (see `BBPreload.js` as an example).